Dollar hits two-month high as Fed eyes earlier rate hikes; kiwi climbs

-TOKYO, June 17 (Reuters) - The dollar rose to its highest level in almost two months versus major peers on Thursday after the Federal Reserve unexpectedly brought forward its projections for interest rate hikes into 2023. read more
+TOKYO (Reuters) - The dollar rose to its highest level in almost two months versus major peers on Thursday after the Federal Reserve unexpectedly brought forward its projections for interest rate hikes into 2023.

 The Federal Reserve on Wednesday began closing the door on its pandemic-driven monetary policy as officials projected an accelerated timetable for interest rate increases, opened talks on how to end crisis-era bond-buying, and said the 15-month-old health emergency was no longer a core constraint on U.S. commerce.